frankshearar/zipr/README.markdown

 Basic architecture
 ------------------

 The framework supplies two ways of navigating through a structure.
-"Safe navigation" methods are named safe_foo, and uses the Either monad: attempting to move off the structure returns a Left indicating the error; otherwise, we get a Right containing a zipper on the next position.
+"Safe navigation" methods are named safe_foo, and uses the `Either` monad: attempting to move off the structure returns a `Left` indicating the error; otherwise, we get a `Right` containing a `Zipper` on the next position.
 "Unsafe navigation" methods are just like the safe ones, only without a "safe_" prefix.

 Unsafe navigation's suited for when you know the precise path to some node, allowing for terse code: